Did Netflix Hint at Live Streaming in ‘High Flying Bird’?

 “Facebook called and said they’d pay you and Umber for streaming rights to your one-on-one.” to which Erick replied, “How much?”.
 Ray goes onto say he rejected it to the disgust of Erick who queried why.
 Now here comes the most important line.

 “‘Cause Netflix wants a sit-down tomorrow.
-The only thing they don’t have is live streaming, but we could lead their market.”
+They only don’t have live streaming, but we could lead their market.”

-Later in the movie, however, it was said that Ray had a meeting with Hulu “or somebody” which probably means it didn’t work out with Netflix.
+Later in the movie, however, it was said that Ray met with Hulu “or somebody,” which probably means it didn’t work out with Netflix.

-Netflix has expanded into many genres with 2019 being the year it expands into motorsport with a series of new projects with F1 in the works.
+Netflix has expanded into many genres, and 2019 is the year it expands into motorsport, with a series of new projects related to F1 in the works.

-Hulu, of course, is dominating in the space with the traditional networks being on its Hulu Live service.
+Of course, Hulu is dominating in the space, with the traditional networks on its Hulu Live service.